morridm-zz/vaxiom-docker/README.md

 ### Build a docker image
 The default root user and MySQL server root password is 'root123'.
 Ports exposed: 22 80 443 4444 4567 4568

-Before creating the image, tune the my.cnf file to your liking.

-#### centos:latest

-    $ cd percona-xtradb-5.6/centos
-    $ ./build.sh
-    $ docker images

-    alyu/centos         pxc56               01eb2d9512be        4 days ago          1.059 GB

-### Start 3 db instances

-Launch 3 images named 'galera-1', 'galera-2', and 'galera-3' and map the host's
-/mnt/data/{centos-pxc56|ubuntu-pxc56}/mysql to the instance's /var/lib/mysql direcory.

-    $ ./start-servers.sh 3

-    $ docker ps

-### Bootstrap the Galera cluster

-Sets a proper wsrep-cluster-address in each node's my.cnf file and performs a rolling restart of the nodes so that they join the cluster.

-    $ ./bootstrap-cluster.sh

-### Login to the first node and check the cluster status

-    $ ssh root@172.17.0.2 (pass: root123)
-    $ mysql -uroot -proot123 -e "show status like '%wsrep%'"